MrAlexSee/InterviewTopics/README.md

 cout << add(2, 4) << endl; // prints 6
 cout << add(string("ala"), string("kota")) << endl; // prints alakota
 ```
-* Lambdas with capture initializers and `mutable` (allows for the modification of variables which are passed by value):
+* Lambdas with capture initializers:

 ```cpp
 // Variable n has an initial value = 0, it is retained through calls and local to the lambda.